 Sacombank Cambodia officially launches Sacombank Cambodia Mobile Banking (SC mBanking) - the mobile banking application with the latest modern technology.
 With SC mBanking, clients will be able to do online banking transaction anytime, anywhere without going to the bank.
 SC mBanking is now available for downloading at Apple's App Store and Google's Play Store and completely free of charge.

 STATEMENT OF THE CHAIRMAN OF THE BOARD OF DIRECTORS

-Dear Esteemed clients, partners and all staff
+Dear Esteemed Clients, Partners and all Employees